Chemical Substance Management

-Overall, the volume of PRTR* substances handled was 3,549 tons, up 12% year on year.
-This rise was attributable to the full-fledged production of insulation materials for LNG carriers by the chemicals business.
+The volume of PRTR substances* handled was 3,390 tons, down 4% year on year due to the transfer of the papers business.

-Major items making up the Nisshinbo Group’s volume of PRTR substances handled were antimony (960 tons) and chromium (461 tons) for brake materials, and methylenebis (4,1-phenylene) = diisocyanate (910 tons) for urethane materials.
+Major items making up the Nisshinbo Group’s volume of PRTR substances handled were antimony (842 tons) and chromium (458 tons) for brake materials, and methylenebis (4,1-phenylene)=diisocyanate (955 tons) for urethane materials.

-* PRTR (Pollutant Release and Transfer Register) substances: Substances subject to the PRTR (Pollutant Release and Transfer Register) system pursuant to the “Act on the Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof” and reports of their amounts of release and transfer must be filed.
+* PRTR substances: Substances subject to the Pollutant Release and Transfer Register (PRTR) system pursuant to the “Act on the Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof” and reports of their amounts of release and transfer must be filed.

 Volume of Chemical Substance Emissions

-The Nisshinbo Group’s amount of PRTR substances emitted into the environment was 37.2 tons, down 2% from the previous year.
-Emissions per unit of sales were 0.077 kilograms per million yen, up 8%.
+The Nisshinbo Group’s amount of PRTR substances emitted into the environment was 39.5 tons, up 6% from the previous year, while emissions per unit of sales were 0.077 kilograms per million yen, up 8%.

 Emission Breakdown by Chemical Substance

-By business, the Precision Instruments Business (including Nanbu Plastics Co., Ltd.), which emits large quantities of toluene, ethylbenzene and xylene, accounted for 59% of the total.
-However, the use of dichloromethane alternatives reduced emissions from 16.3 tons to 2.0 tons.
+By business, the precision instruments business, which emits large quantities of toluene, xylene, and ethylbenzene, accounted for 59% of the total.
+However, the conversion to dichloromethane alternatives was completed, eliminating emissions in the business.

 Volume of PRTR Substances Emitted by Business

 The volume of suspended substances (SSs) in water emitted by the Nisshinbo Group per unit of sales was 0.16 kilograms per million yen, down 43% from the previous year due to the transfer of the papers business.
-The amount of chemical oxygen demand (COD*) emissions per unit of sales was 0.28 kilograms per million yen, down 63% year on year.
+The amount of COD* emissions per unit of sales was 0.28 kilograms per million yen, down 63% year on year.

-* COD (Chemical Oxygen Demand): An index of water contamination expressed as the volume of oxygen chemically required or chemically consumed
+* Chemical Oxygen Demand (COD): An index of water contamination expressed as the volume of oxygen chemically required or chemically consumed

-* VOC (Volatile Organic Compounds): Volatile organic compounds such as toluene
+* Volatile Organic Compounds (VOCs): Volatile organic compounds such as toluene